seriouslyjs/NpmGitInit/README.md

 ## Ideal for

 - Node.js developers using `npm`, `yarn`, or `pnpm` for project management.
-- Those looking to automate the link between `npm init`, `yarn init`, or `pnpm init` and GitHub repository creation.
+- Those looking to automate the link between `npm | yarn | pnpm init` and GitHub repository creation.
 - Users seeking an extended functionality hook for any of these package managers.
 - Developers aiming to streamline their initial project setup process in Node.js.